tpemartin/113-2-R/Lecture-notes/07-summarise-single-variable.md

   - instruction: What is the task?
   - context: When solving the task what information is needed?
   - input of data: When solving the task what data is needed?
-  - output: After the task is done, what is the output?
+  - output: After the task is done, what is the output format?

 ***